The Casketeers: Development and reception

 The series was considered "an unexpected runaway success" in New Zealand.
 In December 2018, the show was released internationally on Netflix.
-A second series of the show aired on TVNZ 1 beginning 14 Jan 2019 and was made available for streaming globally on Netflix in 2019.The show's first two seasons were funded by Te Māngai Pāho, a funding body that promotes Māori language and culture.
+A second series of the show aired on TVNZ 1 beginning 14 Jan 2019 and was made available for streaming globally on Netflix in 2019.
+The show's first two seasons were funded by Te Māngai Pāho, a funding body that promotes Māori language and culture.
 Māori is spoken throughout the series as well as English, and the series credits are listed in both languages.
+Both seasons were removed from Netflix in March 2023.